Antony Worrall Thompson: Television

 Worrall Thompson made his first television appearance on BBC2's Food and Drink, before appearing on Ready Steady Cook from 1994.
 In 2001, he appeared on Lily Savage's Blankety Blank, and in 2003, he appeared in the second series of I'm a Celebrity...
 Get Me Out of Here!, which led to him replacing Gregg Wallace as the host of BBC2's Saturday Kitchen.
 The show moved to BBC1 to replace Saturday morning children's television.
 He later presented the ITV series Saturday Cooks.
 The show was renamed Daily Cooks Challenge for the prime-time series which he also presented.
 He represented the Midlands and East of England in series one of the BBC's Great British Menu, but was defeated by Galton Blackiston.
 He was also on the mini series Trawlermen: Celebs at Sea, in 2019.

 He was the first ever contestant to score a 100-point correct answer on Pointless during his appearance on Pointless Celebrities in 2013.

 Awards and honours

 Worrall Thompson has won the Mouton Rothschild Menu Competition, and the Meilleur Ouvrier de Grande Bretagne (MOGB).

 Personal life

-Named Anthony at birth, he dropped the 'h' in his teenage years and has omitted it ever since.
-His reasoning is that the 'h' is not pronounced so adds little value to the name.

 Worrall Thompson married Jill Thompson when he was 26; the couple divorced five years later.
 In 1983, he married an Australian, Militza Millar.
 The couple had two children and divorced.
 Since 1996, he has been married to his third wife, Jacinta Shiel.
 The couple live in High Wycombe and have two children.

-Worrall Thompson is a patron of FOREST, a UK-based, tobacco industry-financed lobby opposing government regulation of tobacco and ASH.
+He is a patron of FOREST, a UK-based, tobacco industry-financed lobby opposing government regulation of tobacco and ASH.
 In February 2010, in a feature for Radio 4's Woman's Hour, he said that he had given up smoking.

 He has been involved in fundraising for the Conservative Party and supported British withdrawal from the European Union.